 Let it snow, let it snow, let it snow!
 So you can make some awesome stuff with it.
 Yes, snow is icy cold and a pain to shovel, but it's also what classic holiday memories are made of.
 Build a snowman or a snow penguin.
 Or if you're feeling ambitious, build a huge snow cave you can hang out in with your friends.

 A seasonal tradition brought over from Japan to America by Japanese-American farmers, making hoshigaki (as they're called in Japanese) is a fun outdoor autumn project you can do before the winter season really kicks in.
 Hang a bunch of peeled persimmons on a string outside, wait for three to five weeks, and harvest yourself some naturally dried persimmons during the winter months.
 Though peeling the fruit and then regularly massaging the fruit every few days after hanging may be more labor in...

 How do you stay toasty warm for the winter season without having to overexert your heating bill?

 Contrary to popular belief, it is possible to cool down during the hot summer heat without blasting the A/C in your house and opening the refrigerator every few minutes to feel the cold, machine-made air blow against your overheated face.

 Get crafty this Easter weekend with egg blowing, a technique where you poke holes on the ends of raw eggs and blow out all the yolk so that you can use the empty, still-intact eggshells for painting and decorating.
-Fun for the whole family, and all that huffing and puffing just may distract you long enough from over-binging on the giant chocolate bunny and package of sugary Peeps.
+Fun for the whole family and all that huffing and puffing just may distract you long enough from over-binging on the giant chocolate bunny and that package of sugary Peeps.
 Happy Easter!